To establish the presence of primary or metastatic malignant neoplasm.

 Place the entire sample directly in CytoLyt® solution by aspirating CytoLyt® solution through the needle into the syringe and then expelling back into the CytoLyt® container several times (see below).
 Samples from different anatomic sites should be placed in separate containers or slides, labeled appropriately, and submitted with separate requisitions.

 Occasionally the aspirated lesion is cystic.
 In this case, aspirate as much fluid as possible and place the fluid into the CytoLyt® vial.
 Resample any residual mass following the procedure described above.

-On-site ciliary motility assessment is also available for on-site locations.
 Call 734-936-6799 to schedule an appointment.
 Test includes pathologist interpretation of results billed as a separate additional charge or billed to the client as a global fee.
 Special stains and/or other ancillary studies will be performed when appropriate at an additional charge.
 By ordering this test the clinician acknowledges that additional reflex testing will be performed and billed at a separate additional charge if indicated.